MadDinosaur/ISEP-RCOMP/doc/sprint1/1190693/README.md

 ## **Ground floor:**
 ![Outlets_GroundFloor.png](Outlets_GroundFloor.png)

-    - Dimensions: 78.5 m x 29 m
+    - Dimensions: 78.5 m x 30 m
-    - Area: 2276.5 m2
+    - Area: 2355 m2

-## Inventory:
-- ### Outlet:
-    - Quantity: 398
-- ### Horizontal Cable:
-    - Type: CAT6A
-    - Total Distance: 0 m
-- ### Intermedieat Cross Connect:
-    - Components:
-        -
-    - Quantity: 1
-    - Enclosure Size:
-- ### Horizontal Cross Connect:
-    - Quantity: 1
-    - Enclosure Size: (With 50% OverSizing for future upgrades)
-- ### Consolidation Point:
-    - Components:
-        - Coper Patch Panel 24
-    - Quantity: 4
-    - Enclosure Size:
-- ### Access point:
-    - Quantity:
+- The Intermediate Cross Connector and the Horizontal Cross Connector are in the same enclosure in room 30.4 since its where the passage to the external ditch and the passage way to the floor above are;
+- Each room has a Consolidation Point since there are multiples outlets in every room;
+- The Access Points are in ... to provide full coverage in the floor
+    - Channel ... used for the Access Point in room ... ;
+- On the open right area:
+    - To make sure that in every spot is reachable to an outlet outlets were added on the floor;
+    - Each Consolidation Point is connected to a portion of the outlets both suspended and on the floor;

 ### Room 30.1:
     - Dimensions: 6.1 m x 7.69 m